dustinknopoff/tparse/README.md

 </details>
 <br />

-This is a port of [@pdavidsonreiler](https://github.com/pdavisonreiber/Public-Drafts-Scripts/tree/master/Things%20Parser)'s *Drafts 5* parser to Python.
+This is a port of [@pdavidsonreiler](https://github.com/pdavisonreiber/Public-Drafts-Scripts/tree/master/Things%20Parser)'s *Things Parser for Drafts 5* to Python.

 It currently supports near parity in syntax: